This post may include affiliate links that earn us a small commission.

-Now coming down to this recipe, this recipe works really well when you don't want rich and heavy dish yet something different and festive.
-I haven't used any biryani powder or masala.
+Now coming down to this recipe, this recipe works really well when you don’t want a rich and heavy dish yet something different and festive.
+I haven’t used any biryani powder or masala.
 All I have used is whole garam masala.
-Ghee, Dry fruits, Kewra Water and rose water gives this pulao it's aroma and makes it different.
-I am making this on Diwali party, because of its light, aromatic and festive enough for the occasion.
+Ghee, Dry fruits, Kewra Water and rose water gives this pulao its aroma and makes it different.
+I am making this for the Diwali party, because its light, aromatic and festive enough for the occasion.

 Easy Paneer Pulao

 - 1.5 cups Long Grain Basmati rice